 Here we are!
-Eight enthusiastic medical students, together forming the organizing committee of the Medical Sciences Summer School on Global Health 2018.
-Since October 2017, we have been working hard to make it an unforgettable Summer School: two weeks full of interesting lectures, great social activities and a lot of fun.
+Five enthusiastic medical students, together forming the organizing committee of the Medical Sciences Summer School on Global Health 2019.
+Since October 2018, we have been working hard to make it an unforgettable Summer School: two weeks full of interesting lectures, great social activities and a lot of fun.

 Our committee is part of the International Federation of Medical Students Associations, abbreviated as IFMSA.
 This – as the name suggests – is an international student organization, bringing people from all over the world together to exchange, discuss and initiate projects to create a better world.